McSWEENEY’S NEW RELEASE AND QUARTERLY COMBO SUBSCRIPTION

 Francisco Goldman, McSweeney’s contributor and acclaimed author of The Interior Circuit: A Mexico City Chronicle and The Art of Political Murder: Who Killed the Bishop?

 IMPORTANT LOGISTICAL INFORMATION: This is a one time combo price, all subscriptions to McSweeney’s Quarterly automatically renew after four issues, at 15% off the price of a regular sub (currently $80.75), while the McSweeney’s New Release Subscription renews after six issues at a price of $95.
 In the event of any future rate changes, we will notify you via email.
 If you’d like to cancel either subscription at any time prior to its auto-renewal, you can log in to your account and adjust your subscription settings.
 Or send an email to custservice@mcsweeneys.net with the subject lines “End Quarterly Renew,” “End New Release Renew,” or “End Combo Renew” depending on your desires.
 Refunds will be accepted only up until the first issue of your renewal is shipped.
-All subscriptions placed before May 15, 2024 will begin with McSweeney’s 73: Manifesto, and The Honor of Your Presence.
+All subscriptions placed before March 1, 2025 will begin with McSweeney’s Issue 77, and Penalties of June.
 If you’d like to give the Quarterly Concern as a one-time gift, purchase a gift subscription here.
 Any subscription purchased with the “gift” option marked at checkout will not be enrolled in autorenew.

 International shipping costs for the full ten-book combo subscription: $70